roperi/deepgram-transcription-processor/README.md

     ```

 ## Setup Deepgram API Key

+**Free credit when signing up**

+As of February 2024 new accounts get $200 in credit (up to 45,000 minutes), absolutely free.
+No credit card needed.
+This is more than enough for playing around with their API!

+**Get API key**

 Before using this program, you need to obtain an API key from Deepgram's transcription service.
 Follow these steps to set up your API key: